 I. The effort made towards technology absorption: Over the years your Company hasbrought into the country the best technology available in healthcare to serve the patientsbetter and to bring healthcare of international standard within the reach of everyindividual.

 i) Blood bank equipment including Deep freezer Blood bank refrigerator Plateletagitator/ incubator Blood collection monitor and tube sealer Donor couch compofuge;

 j) X-ray system;

 k) Dialysis machine;

 m) CT scanning machines;

 n) MRI scanning machines;

 o) Ultrasound systems; and

 p) Linac systems.

 |Technology absorption adaption and innovation ||Benefits ||Imported technology from |

-|Dialysis Machine ||Haemodialysis machine which achieves the extracorporeal removal of waste products such as creatinine and urea and free water from the blood when the kidneys are in a state of kidney failure. ||Germany |
+|Haemodialysis Machine ||To achieve the extracorporeal removal of waste products such as creatinine and urea and free water from the blood when the kidneys are in a state of kidney failure. ||Germany |

-|Central Monitoring system ||Connected Central Monitor system with all patients' standalone monitors in order to monitor parameters in doctor's surveillance ||Japan |
+|Central Monitoring System- 16 Beds ||Central Monitor system to be connected with all patient's standlone monitors in order to monitor parameters in doctor's surveillance to be used in ICCU having back up capacity - 10 to 15 days. ||Japan |

 III.
 The expenditure incurred on Research and Development NIL

 (C) Foreign exchange earnings and expenditure:

-|Particulars ||2018-2019 ||2017-2018 |
+|Particulars ||2019-2020 ||2018-2019 |

 |Earnings in Foreign Currency ||81.93 ||111.57 |

 |CIF Value of Imports ||- ||- |

 |Expenses in Foreign Currency ||10.68 ||9.06 |

 PARTICULARS OF EMPLOYEES & REMUNERATION

-The details regarding ratio of remuneration of each director to themedian employee's remuneration and other details as required in section 197(12) ofthe Companies Act 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 is appended herewith as Annexure - D.
+The details regarding ratio of remuneration of each Director to the median employee'sremuneration and other details as required in section 197(12) of the Companies Act 2013read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 is appended herewith as Annexure - D.

-The statement containing information as per provision of Section197(12) read with Rule5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 is provided in separate annexure forming part of this report.
-However AnnualReport is being sent without the said annexure.
-In terms of provisions of section 136 of theCompanies Act 2013 the said annexure is open forinspection at the registered Office of the Company during the Office hours.
-Any memberinterested in obtaining the copy of the same may write to the Company Secretary at the Registered Officeof the Company.
+The statement containing information as per provision of Section 197(12) read with Rule5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 is provided in separate annexure forming part of this report.
+However AnnualReport is being sent without said annexure.
+In terms of provisions of section 136 of theCompanies Act 2013 the said annexure is open for e-inspection.
+Members may refer to notenumber 22 annexed to the notice of AGM for e-inspection.
+Any member interested inobtaining the copy of the same may write to the Company Secretary at the Registered Officeof the Company.

 INTERNAL FINANCIAL CONTROL AND ITS ADEQUACY

-The Company has adopted policies and procedures for ensuring the orderly and efficientconduct of its business including adherence to company'spolicies the safeguarding of its assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialdisclosures.
+The Company has adopted policies and procedures for ensuring the orderly and efficientconduct of its business including adherence to Company's policies the safeguarding ofits assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialdisclosures.
 The Company has in place adequate internal financial controls in order toensure that the financial statements of the Company depict a true and fair position of thebusiness of the Company.
 The Company continuously monitors and looks for possible gaps inits processes and it devices and adopts improved controls wherever necessary.

-The risks are measured estimated and controlled withthe objective to mitigate adverse impact.
-Your company's fundamental approach to riskmanagement includes anticipate identify and measure the risk.
-Your company has in placea mechanism to monitor andmitigate various risks associated with the business.
-The Company has adopted a risk management policy which inter alia sets out our approach towards risk assessment riskmanagement and risk monitoring which is periodically reviewed by the Board.
+The risks are measured estimated and controlled with the objective to mitigate adverseimpact.
+Your Company's fundamental approach to risk management includes anticipatingidentifying and measuring the risk.
+Your Company has in place a mechanism to monitor andmitigate various risks associated with the business.
+The Company has adopted a RiskManagement Policy which inter alia sets out our approach towards risk assessment riskmanagement and risk monitoring which is periodically reviewed by the Board.
 The RiskManagement Policy is available athttps://www.shalby.org/wp-content/uploads/2018/12/Risk-Management-Policy Final.pdf

 The Company has established a vigil mechanism and accordingly framed a WhistleblowerPolicy.
 The policy enables the employees to report genuine concerns to the managementregarding instances of unethical behavior actual or suspected fraud or violation ofCompany's Code of Conduct or mismanagement if any.
-Further the mechanism adopted by theCompany encourages the whistleblower to report genuine concerns or grievances and providefor strict confidentiality adequate safeguards against victimization of whistleblower whoavails of such mechanism and also provides for directaccess to the Chairman of the Auditand Risk Management Committee in appropriate cases.
+Further the mechanism adopted by theCompany encourages the whistleblower to report genuine concerns or grievances and providefor strict confidentiality adequate safeguards against victimization of whistleblower whoavails of such mechanism and also provides for direct access to the Chairman of the Auditand Risk Management Committee in appropriate cases.
 The functioning of vigil mechanism isreviewed by the Audit and Risk Management Committee from time to time.
 None of thewhistleblowers has been denied access to the Audit and Risk Management Committee of theBoard pertaining to Whistleblower Policy.
 The said Vigil Mechanism and WhistleblowerPolicy is available at https://www.shalby.org/wp-content/uploads/2018/01/Vigil-Mechanism-and-Whistle-blower policy-1.pdf

 CORPORATE SOCIAL RESPONSIBILITY

-In accordance with the requirements of Section 135 of the Act your Company hasconstituted a CSR Committee which comprises Mrs. Sujana Shah Chairperson (w.e.f.November 11 2019) Mr. Umesh Menon Member (Chairman upto November 10 2019) Mr. ShyamalJoshi as its members as on March 31 2019.
-The Company hasalso framed a CSR Policy incompliance with the provisions of the Act which is available at https://www.shalby.org/wp-content/uploads/2018/12/Corporate-Social-Responsibility-CSR-Policy.pdf The Annual Report on CSR activities outlining geographical areas for CSR activitiescomposition of CSR committee amount of CSR fund to be expended etc is annexed herewith asAnnexure - E.
+In accordance with the requirements of Section 135 of the Act your Company hasconstituted a CSR Committee which comprises Mrs. Sujana Shah Chairperson (w.e.f.November 11 2019) Mr. Umesh Menon Member (Chairman upto November 10 2019) Mr. ShyamalJoshi as its members as on March 31 2020.
+The Company has also framed a CSR Policy incompliance with the provisions of the Act which is available at https://www.shalby.org/wp-content/uploads/2018/12/Corporate-Social-Responsibility-CSR-Policy.pdf.The Annual Report on CSR activities outlining geographical areas for CSR activitiescomposition of CSR committee amount of CSR fund expended etc is annexed herewith asAnnexure - E.